-Starting point of the optimally designing a feedback is the quantification of a good performance.
-To this end, inputs, outputs and functional dependencies of the system can be used to derive a quantification.
-Regarding LQR, we consider the state space representation, yet for H_2 and H∞ regulators, the frequency representation is used.
-To handle both concepts, we use so called key performance criteria.
+The starting point for optimal feedback design is the quantification of good performance.
+For this purpose, inputs, outputs and functional dependencies of the system can be used to derive a quantification.
+For LQR we consider the state space representation, but for $H_2$ and $H\infty$ controllers the frequency representation is used.
+To handle both concepts, we use so-called key performance criteria.